Local rigidity of convex hypersurfaces in spaces of constant curvature

 Then the lengths of $F_1^n, F_2^n$ tend to $s_0$.
 Let us make a dilatation at a fixed point $P_1 = P_2 = P$ so that the length of image polygon $\tilde F_1^n$ coincides with the length of $F_2^n$.
 For sufficiently large $n$, the angles between the tangents to $\tilde F_1^n, F_2^n$ at the corresponding under the isometry points is less than $\pi$.
 By Lemma~\ref{Lem:1}, the isometric combination of the polygons $\tilde F_1^n$, $F_2^n$ is a closed convex polygon $F^n$.
 The limit of the polygons $F^n$ is the isometric combination of the curves $F_1, F_2$.
 This will be a convex curve $F$. \end{proof}

-\begin{lemma} Let $F_1, F_2$ be two closed convex curves with marked points $P_1, P_2$.
+\begin{lemma} Let $F_1, F_2$ be two closed nondegenerate convex curves with marked points $P_1, P_2$.
 Suppose that $F_1, F_2$ have the same orientation and the same length $s_0$.
 Then there exists an isometry of the plane that moves these curves so that the angles between the right semi-tangents at the points $P_1(s), P_2(s)$ is less than $\pi$, where $s$ is the arc length measured starting from $P_1=P_1(0), P_2=P_2(0)$. \end{lemma}

 \begin{proof} Let us align the points $P_1(0)$ and $P_2(0)$ using an appropriate isometry of the plane in such a way that these points coincide and that their right semi-tangents at these points also coincide.
+If the curve $F_1$ is strictly convex, then it is possible to choose as the point $P_1(0)$ any point of $F_1$.
+If on the curve $F_1$ there exists a line segment, then the beginning of the segment we choose as the point $P_1(0)$.
+The orientation on the segment is the same as the orientation on the curve $F_1$.
 If for every $s \in (0, s_0]$, the angle between the right semi-tangent at $P_1(s)$ and $P_2(s)$ is $<\pi$, then we are done.
 So suppose this is not the case.
-Then there is a pair of points $P_1(\sigma_0)$, $P_2(\sigma_0)$ such that the right semi-tangent at those points have the opposite direction.
+Then there is a pair of points $P_1(\sigma_0)$, $P_2(\sigma_0)$ such that the right semi-tangents at those points have the opposite direction.
 For definiteness, we can assume that the turning of the arc $P_1(0)P_1(\sigma_0)$ is bigger than the turning of the arc $P_2(0)P_2(\sigma_0)$.
 Then